Art and Culture

 Very often Jewish experience—the nurturing of ideas and emotions around faith, community, identity, and meaning--depends on culture from outside of tradition.
 Consider the massive impact of film, literature, art, music, television, and popular media and creativity on how Jewish identities have been shaped for the past century.

 Leonard Cohen offers a compelling vision of how Jewish and popular culture can meet.
 Raised in a Jewishly engaged home in Montreal, he was a prominent poet and novelist for a decade before emerging in the late 1960’s as an acclaimed singer-songwriter.
-Now eighty years old after many twists and turns in his career, Cohen is more popular than ever, touring and recording continually.
+After many twists and turns in his career and his death in 2016, Cohen is more popular than ever, touring and recording continually.

 There may be no contemporary musician who has engaged themes of the spirit in a more sophisticated, lasting way than Leonard Cohen.
 He combines deep Jewish knowledge, hipster iconoclasm, and years of study and practice in Zen Buddhism in songs and writing that bring ancient spiritual themes of divinity, suffering, enlightenment, and love to the landscape of pop.